dosco/graphjin/docs/website/docs/graphql.md

 }
 ```

 Often you will need to create or update multiple related items at the same time.
 This can be done using nested mutations.
 For example you might need to create a product and assign it to a user, or create a user and his products at the same time.
-You just have to use simple json to define you mutation and Super Graph takes care of the rest.
+You just have to use simple json to define you mutation and GraphJin takes care of the rest.

 ### Nested Insert